ZoneMinder/zmeventnotification/docs/guides/install.rst

 3rd party dockers
 ------------------
 I don't maintain docker images, so please don't ask me any questions about docker environments.
 There are others who maintain docker images.
 I have no affiliation with any of them.
-Feel free to explore the various options below, but please don't ask me about them:
+Feel free to explore the various options below, but please don't ask me about them.
+I've also not tried any of these dockers.

-- Alex's repo: `Various ZM configurations, currently ZM and ZM+ES (no hooks) <https://github.com/zoneminder-containers>`__ : watch this repo, I like how this is proceeding
+- Alex's repo (in progress): `Various ZM configurations, currently ZM and ZM+ES (no hooks) <https://github.com/zoneminder-containers>`__
 - Vangorra's repo:`A docker container with ZM+ES+hooks+MLAPI <https://github.com/vangorra/zoneminder-zmeventnotification>`__
+- dlandon's repo: `A ZM+ES+hooks container (may not be free/maintained anymore) <https://github.com/dlandon/zoneminder.machine.learning>`__
 - The Moosman's  repo: `A docker container for MLAPI <https://github.com/themoosman/mlapi>`__
-- dlandon's repo: `A ZM+ES+hooks container (may not be free/maintained anymore) <https://github.com/dlandon/zoneminder.machine.learning>`__

 If there are other repositories you are aware of that work well, let me know.